saymrwulf/pytorch/notes.md

 2014-04-19T06:24:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (pytorch) 2014-04-19T00:56:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch) 2014-04-19T07:15:00 - Refactor for clarity, might break a few tests though (pytorch)
+2003 paper) (pytorch) 2014-04-19T00:56:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch) 2014-04-19T07:15:00 - Refactor for clarity, might break a few tests though (pytorch) 2014-04-22T17:59:00 - Implementing approach from a new paper read last night (pytorch)